ptrdsh/notes/README.md

 # notes
-Collection of ramblings and interesting things
+Collection of ramblings, documentation and interesting things